ebabel-eu/music-quiz/README.md

 # Music Quiz
 Music Quiz is an app that leverages the Decibel API to ask questions about music.

+## Dependencies

+[http://nodejs.org/](Install NodeJS) to enable running the website from source locally and installing further dependencies with npm, Bower amd Grunt.

 ## Install this music quiz web app

 ```
 npm install
 bower install
+grunt
 ```

 ## Run unit tests